Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

 \subsection{The ``inverse square law" of the distribution of fluctuations for currency exchange rates}

 As can be seen from Fig.~\ref{fig1}~(a-b), the returns quantifying the fluctuations in the exchange rate of currencies can appear extremely different even though they have been normalized by their volatilities.
-The temporal variation of $r(t)$ for SEK [shown in Fig.~\ref{fig1}~(a)], the currency of a developed economy, is mostly bounded between a narrow interval around 0 - the fluctuations never exceeding 6 standard deviations from the mean value.
-By contrast, Fig.~\ref{fig1}~(b) shows that TTD, belonging to a frontier economy, can occasionally exhibit extremely large fluctuations, even exceeding 20 standard deviations - an event extremely unlikely to have been observed had the distribution been of a Gaussian nature.
+The temporal variation of $r(t)$ for SEK [shown in Fig.~\ref{fig1}~(a)], the currency of a developed economy, is mostly bounded between a narrow interval around 0 with the fluctuations never exceeding 6 standard deviations from the mean value.
+By contrast, Fig.~\ref{fig1}~(b) shows that TTD, belonging to a frontier economy, frequently exhibits extremely large fluctuations that can occasionally exceed even 20 standard deviations - an event extremely unlikely to have been observed had the distribution been of a Gaussian nature~\cite{note}.
 These observations suggest that the distributions of the exchange rate fluctuations have long tails and that different currencies may have significantly different nature of heavy-tailed behavior.
 As shown in Fig.~\ref{fig1}~(c), where the distributions of $r$ for SEK, TTD and an emerging economy currency, INR, is displayed, this is indeed the case.
-The complementary cumulative distribution function (CCDF) $P_c (r)$ for the positive and negative returns [see the insets of Fig.~\ref{fig1}~(c)] shows clearly the nature of the heavy tails, where the best fit to a power-law decay for the probability distribution having the functional form $P(r) \sim r^{-\gamma}$, obtained by maximum likelihood estimation~\cite{Clauset}, is shown.